-- A4.
+A4.
 Master Plans and Multifamily Housing: The County will adopt master plans, including specific and comprehensive plans, which provide a variety of residential densities, including those densities that support multifamily housing.
-To facilitate the development of housing for lower-income households, mater plan communities must: - Develop a minimum of 30 percent of the proposed dwelling units at a density of at least 30 dwelling units per acre (RD-30) or greater. - Include multifamily zoned (RD-30+) parcels 3 to 10 acres in size.
+To facilitate the development of housing for lower-income households, master plan communities must:

+- Develop a minimum of 30 percent of the proposed dwelling units at a density of at least 30 dwelling units per acre (RD-30) or greater. - Include multifamily zoned (RD-30+) parcels 3 to 10 acres in size. - Pursuant to General Plan Policy LU-120, master plan will contribute their "fair share" of adequate sites for the lower income inventory. - Provide a variety of housing types and densities, including single-family homes, duplexes, triplexes, accessory dwelling units, townhomes, condominiums, apartments and similar multifamily units, in a variety of settings including both residential neighborhoods and mixed use nodes.

 Quantitative Objective: Require a minimum of 30 percent of the proposed dwelling units in master plans approved during the planning period (estimated at two master plans) to be developed at a density of at least 30 dwelling units per acre.
 Include multifamily zoned parcels between 3 and 10 acres in size in master plans.
+Provide housing of various types and densities to address issues of segregation and increasing housing choice.